 Some bulbs even work with fixtures containing dimmer switches.

-When giving green ideas a try in your home, look for where you can replace paper with electronic documents.
+When trying green ideas in your home, look for where you can replace paper with electronic documents.

 - Online bill payments help tremendously.